jab-r/nostr-sdk-ios/nostrsdk-nip-ee-guide.md

-# NostrSDK NIP-EE Implementation Guide
+# NostrSDK NIP-EE-RELAY Implementation Guide

-This guide covers the NIP-EE (MLS over Nostr) implementation in NostrSDK, specifically focusing on KeyPackage functionality with the new REQ-based consumption model.
+This guide covers the NIP-EE-RELAY (MLS over Nostr) implementation in NostrSDK, specifically focusing on KeyPackage functionality with the new REQ-based consumption model.

 ## Overview

-NIP-EE enables Message Layer Security (MLS) protocol to work over Nostr, allowing for end-to-end encrypted group messaging.
+NIP-EE-RELAY enables Message Layer Security (MLS) protocol to work over Nostr, allowing for end-to-end encrypted group messaging.
 This implementation provides the foundational components for managing MLS KeyPackages.

 ## ⚠️ Important: REQ-Based KeyPackage Consumption